MRzeczkowski/simulated_annealing/README.md

 Note that logarithmic, harmonic and exponential cooling schemes don't have a configurable cooling rate.

 ### Conclusion:
-The best cooling schemes I found in my experiments is the harmonic.
+The best cooling scheme found in my experiments is the harmonic scheme, which produced the lowest average result for the Rastrigin function.
+This indicates that the harmonic cooling schedule is particularly effective for this type of optimization problem.

+Other notable observations:
+- The harmonic scheme had the highest initial temperature but required fewer iterations at each temperature level, indicating faster convergence.
+- The geometric and exponential schemes also performed well, achieving relatively low average results.
+- The logarithmic and linear schemes had higher average results, suggesting they may be less effective for this specific optimization problem.